 - Is the company losing money by not having this hire?

 - Are your customers suffering from overloaded sales territories?

 - Will the new hire help you make better use of existing resources?

-Let's look at how mapping the data can help you get your senior management to understand your findings better and quicker.
+Let’s look at how mapping the data can help you get your senior management to understand the answers to these questions.

 This is probably one of the most important questions to answer clearly and concisely.
 No business person wants to be losing money, so if you can prove that there are opportunities being lost because of a lack of resources, then you have a good chance of getting your recruitment drive approved.Losing money by not having a new hire is usually down to two main reasons:

 - A field sales rep being overstretched with an unfair workload.

 To validate an unfair workload, you can map your territories and apply a balancing analysis to identify territories that are overloaded and others that are over-served.

 If you find that your company is losing money due to areas not being covered by the current workforce, you can run a proximity analysis to clearly display that there is a group of new customers and therefore new opportunity in a new area that does not have a dedicated sales rep.

 2.Are your customers suffering from overloaded sales territories?